rnwolfe/mean-skeleton/README.md

 * The backend uses port 3000 by default, but can be changed using the `--port=PORT#` flag.

 ## Setup Frontend
-1. Angular will use a Node backend will be at http://localhost:3000/api when running in dev, but can be modified in `./src/environments/environment.ts`.
+1. Angular will use a Node backend will be at http://localhost:3000/api when running in dev (update port as needed), but can be modified in `./src/environments/environment.ts`.
 2. The Node backend URL for production needs to be set in `./src/environments/environment.prod.ts`.
 * Run the frontend using `ng serve` from project root directory.
 * Frontend will run on http://localhost:4200 by default.